Wharpheus/Armur-Code-Scanner/README.md

 - **Asynchronous Task Processing**: Leverages Asynq for background task processing and Redis for result storage.
 - **API Documentation**: Comprehensive API documentation using Swagger/OpenAPI.
 - **Easy Development**: Makefile provided for easy building, testing, and running.
+- **Docker-Based**: Runs in containers for consistent environments across platforms.

+## System Requirements

+- **Docker** and **Docker Compose** (recommended for easy setup)
+- **Go 1.22+** (for development)
+- **Git** (for cloning repositories)
+- **4GB RAM minimum** (8GB recommended for large scans)
+- **Linux/macOS/Windows with WSL2** (see Windows section below)

+## Windows Compatibility

+Yes, Armur Code Scanner runs on Windows!
+However, due to the underlying static analysis tools being primarily Linux-based, we recommend using Docker or WSL2 for the best experience.

+### Running on Windows

+1. **Using Docker (Recommended):**
+   - Install Docker Desktop for Windows
+   - Follow the Docker setup instructions below
+   - All tools run in Linux containers, so no additional setup needed

+2. **Using WSL2:**
+   - Install WSL2 and Ubuntu distribution
+   - Install Go and Docker in WSL2
+   - Run the scanner from within the WSL2 environment

+3. **Native Windows (Limited):**
+   - Go application runs natively
+   - Some tools (bandit, eslint, etc.) may require additional setup or may not work
+   - Not recommended for full functionality

 ## How Armur Code Scanner Works